sebnitu/vrembem/packages/checkbox/README.md

 **Parameters**

-- `el` The element or elements whos indeterminate state should be set.
+- `el` The element or elements whose indeterminate state should be set.

 ```js
 const els = document.querySelectorAll('.checkbox__native');